Optimal design of experiments to identify latent behavioral types: Wisdom of Experts

-This survey generated three main takeaways.
-First, and most importantly, there appeared to be little agreement among the various respondents as to what was the optimal experiment to run, shown in Fig. \ref{fig:experts_predictions}.
-This is validated by the low median self-reported confidence in their predictions about both $A$ and $\pi$ (median of ``2 - somewhat not confident'' for both $A$ and $\pi$).
-Second, while the estimates spanned much of the experimental design space, the modal value was $\pi=0.5$ and $A=6.0$.
-This corresponds to a point on our information surface that would be expected to generate less information gain than the optimal point.
-The effect of running this suboptimal experiment might be that the competing models would appear to be less distinct, at which point we would need more data in order to distinguish the most likely model.
 Third, this modal value suggests an interesting mechanism for how experts choose experimental designs when they are uncertain.
-While the most commonly chosen value for $\pi$ (0.5) was the same as the optimal value, the experts surveyed were inclined to recommend a \textit{more expensive} experiment as being the optimal one ($A=6.0$).
-That is, experts appeared to believe that giving research subjects a higher reward in an experiment would elucidate greater differences among the four competing models.\footnote{ Note: the optimal experiment we report---$A\approx2.0$ and $\pi\approx0.5$, as shown in Figure 3---is generated from an information surface comparing three models.
+While the most commonly chosen value for $\pi$ (0.5) was the same as the optimal value, the experts surveyed were inclined to recommend a experiment that would pay higher incentives as the optimal one ($A=6.0$) making the compensation of research subjects \textit{more expensive} (if at least one game results in \textit{Go-Right}).
+That is, experts appeared to believe that giving research participants a higher reward in an experiment would help to clarify greater differences among the four competing models.\footnote{ Note: the optimal experiment we report in Figure 3---$A\approx2.0$ and $\pi\approx0.5$---is generated from an information surface comparing three models.
 The same coordinate is the optimal experiment when we include all four models.
-See Fig. \ref{fig:four_model_surface} in the Appendix for the full information surface.} Indeed, it is generally accepted in experimental economics that greater rewards can increase participants' effort and attention during an experiment \cite{Knez1994, Hertwig2001}, even if some contrary evidence is also found \cite{Kachelmeier2005}.
-However, according to the landscape generated by our theory of optimal design, this should not affect the informativeness of our experiment.
+See Fig.~\ref{fig:four_model_surface} in the Appendix for the full information surface.} Indeed, it is generally accepted in experimental economics that greater rewards can increase participants' effort and attention during an experiment \cite{Knez1994, Hertwig2001}, even if some contrary evidence is also found \cite{Kachelmeier2005}.
+Additionally, experts may have made further assumptions about the role of different parameters of the behavioral models (e.g., participants' actual tremble rate).
+Nevertheless, according to the landscape generated by our theory of optimal design, lower values of the payoff parameter, $A$, tend to increase the informativeness of our experiment, not higher values.

-From these results, we chose to include the modal value of $\pi=0.5$ and $A=6.0$ as an experiment to test when we eventually tested this optimal design procedure, along with four additional designs shown in Fig. \ref{fig:experimentsRun}.
-These designs included the original experiment run in El-Gamal \& Palfrey (1996), the point that our algorithm determined had the maximum information gain, the corresponding point expected to have the minimum information gain, and a point corresponding to a medium information gain between the maximum and minimum.
+We chose to include the modal value of $\pi=0.5$ and $A=6.0$ from these results as an experiment to test when we eventually tested this optimal design procedure.